This is the most comprehensive list of Active Directory Security Best Practices online.

 Check your Office 365 or ADFS logs, you will be surprised at how many login attempts are coming from China and Russia.

 One of the best ways to protect against compromised accounts is two factor authentication.
-This will also help against password spaying attacks.
+This will also help against password spraying attacks.

 Let’s say a user fell for a phishing attempt that asked the user to verify their username and password.

-If your using Office 365 and depending on what package you have MFA may be included.
+If you are using Office 365 and depending on what package you have MFA may be included.
 Take advantage of this feature.